nblockchain/geewallet/CONTRIBUTING.md

 with `Job`, and variables with `Task<'T>` should be suffixed with `Task`.
-* When adding NUnit tests, don't use `[<Test>]let Foo` and naked `module Bar` syntax, but `[<Test>]member __.Foo` and `[<TestFixture>]type Bar()` (note the parenthesis, as it's an important bit), otherwise the tests might not run in all platforms.
+* When adding NUnit tests, don't use `[<Test>]let Foo` and naked `module Bar` syntax, but `[<Test>]member __.Foo` and `[<TestFixture>]type Bar()` (note the parentheses, as it's an important bit), otherwise the tests might not run in all platforms.
 * When dealing with exceptions in async{} code, we prefer normal try-with blocks instead of using `Async.Catch`, because the latter incentivizes the